Pentagram (design firm): History

-This is Tomorrow from August 9 to September 9, 1956
+This Is Tomorrow

-The inspiration behind establishing a partner-based model for Pentagram design came about when Theo Crosby created and was part of working group one at the "This is Tomorrow" exhibition hosted at the Whitechapel Art Gallery in 1956.
-Formed by an independent group of British writers, artists and critics who would meet regularly at the Institute of Contemporary Arts.
-As Britain had come out of the war, but with rationing still in place until 1954, modernism as a design movement would be seen to "...would transcend individual differences in taste" and be "envisaged as a unifying force, helping to create a fairer, socially just world, and producing timeless objects unaffected by the vagaries of fashion."
+The inspiration behind establishing a partner-based model for the firm came about when Theo Crosby created and was part of working group one at the "This is Tomorrow" exhibition, hosted at the Whitechapel Gallery from 9 August to 9 September 1956.
+The exhibition was formed by an independent group of British writers, artists, and critics who would meet regularly at the Institute of Contemporary Arts.
+As Britain had come out of the Second World War (with rationing still in place until 1954), modernism as a design movement would be seen to "transcend individual differences in taste" and be "envisaged as a unifying force, helping to create a fairer, socially just world, and producing timeless objects unaffected by the vagaries of fashion."

-Crosby attended many of the independent groups' meetings and was impressed by the debate and discussion around mass communication, design, art and culture.
-At his own request to the then director of the Whitechapel Gallery, to Bryan Robertson the exhibition would "...discuss a modern urban art drawing on advertising, comic strips, movies, science fiction - an art that was to be named Pop Art by the critic Lawrence Alloway."
+Crosby attended many of the independent groups' meetings, and was impressed by the debate and discussion around mass communication, design, art and culture.
+At his own request to then-Whitechapel Gallery director Bryan Robertson, the exhibition would "discuss a modern urban art drawing on advertising, comic strips, movies, science fiction – an art that was to be named Pop Art by the critic Lawrence Alloway."
 It would bring together 38 people in 12 groups, who would produce a single piece of art.
-The same groups would also produce six pages which would form a catalogue designed by Edward Wright, and design and print a poster to promote the show.
-Crosby would also design the poster for the 1956 exhibition, employing red, white and black.
+The same groups would also produce six pages that would form a catalogue designed by Edward Wright, and would design and print a poster to promote the show.
+Crosby would also design the poster for the 1956 exhibition, employing red, white, and black.

-A review by Art News and Review and now known as ArtReview said in 1956: "We must also praise without reservation the intention to extract from life, and to replunge into life, a new category of forms.
+A contemporary review of the exhibition by Art News and Review said: "We must also praise without reservation the intention to extract from life, and to replunge into life, a new category of forms.
 That these forms will appear arbitrary to those who measure life with the yardsticks of kitchen sinks and espresso bars is only to be expected.
-Any attempt to rejuvenate the impact of new forms on our daily experiences is bound to be a struggle on the double front of conventional “realism” and equally conventional “modernism.”
+Any attempt to rejuvenate the impact of new forms on our daily experiences is bound to be a struggle on the double front of conventional "realism" and equally conventional "modernism."
 The exhibition at the Whitechapel Art Gallery tries to fight this double battle."

-Crosby worked in group one with graphic designers: Germano Facetti and Edward Wright, and sculptor William Turnbull, in what he referred to as his “...first experience with a loose, horizontal organization of equals.
-We made it a kind of practical and efficient reality at Pentagram.”
+Crosby worked in group one with designers Germano Facetti and Edward Wright, and sculptor William Turnbull, in what he referred to as his "first experience with a loose, horizontal organization of equals.
+We made it a kind of practical and efficient reality at Pentagram."

-The firm was successful and grew in size, and in the early 1970s, they discussed formalizing a new partnership together with one of their associate designers, Mervyn Kurlansky, and product designer Kenneth Grange.
+The firm was successful and grew in size; in the early 1970s, they discussed formalizing a new partnership together with one of their associate designers, Mervyn Kurlansky, and product designer Kenneth Grange.